lumol-org/lumol/doc/src/intro.md

 - [Installation](installation.html): Where to get and how to install Lumol.
 - [The first simulations](): Step-by-step tutorials on how to perform basic molecular dynamics and Monte-Carlo simulations.
-- [Conceptual guides](concepts/intro.html): Learn about the details.
+- [Simulation concepts](concepts/intro.html): Learn about the details.
 How are systems assembled?
 How do system propagators work?
 - [Input files reference](input/intro.html): The complete reference for the input files needed to perform simulations;